miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 You can banish, rename, assign or immediately direct activities, assign equipment, lock equipment, and view relevant information on minions here as well.

-If you're wondering whether a minion needs more training experience or perhaps should be tasked to defeat an enemy boss, this is the placce to look.
+If you're wondering whether a minion needs more training experience or perhaps should be tasked to defeat an enemy boss, this is the place to look.

 <img src="/keeperrl_wiki/Minionmanagement-screenshot.png" title="/keeperrl_wiki/Minionmanagement-screenshot.png" alt="/keeperrl_wiki/Minionmanagement-screenshot.png" width="1000" />